15 21 "The son said to him, 'Father, I have sinned against heaven and against you. I am no longer worthy to be called your son.'

 When forgiveness is based on repentance, there should not be any wet blankets in the church.
 We must be willing to accept all those who repent and receive God's forgiveness as brothers and sisters.
 And we must do so joyfully unless we want to find ourselves playing the role of the older brother.

 That kind of acceptance doesn't always come easy.
 Sometimes, repentant sinners include prodigal sons who were once a part of the family.
-They left the family of God for the pleasures of the world, and on their return, we find ourselves being pushed into the shadows.
+They left the family of God for the world's pleasures, and on their return, we find ourselves being pushed into the shadows.
 We are the ones who stood by the stuff.
 What's all the excitement over them?

 Quite some time ago, I saw a car bearing a bumper sticker proclaiming: "Christians aren't perfect, just forgiven."